onecloudemoji/onecloudemoji.github.io/_posts/2020-11-22-pivoting-and-kerberoast-lab-setup.md

 ![domain](/assets/images/pivotinglab/domain.png)

-I have chosen this name because I was halfcut on monster ultra (also known as /sips/) mixed with whisky because I wanted to try replicate this strange, extremley potent thing I had in Japan from one of the literally thousands of Lawsons that are fucking everywhere in Tokyo.
-It had the texture and flavour of softdrink but with 9% alcohol per can, made by Suntory and called ZERO or something.
-It came close and I got ripped real fast, so mission acomplished I guess.
+I have chosen this name because I was halfcut on monster ultra (also known as /sips/) mixed with whisky because I wanted to try replicate this strange, extremely potent thing I had in Japan from one of the literally thousands of Lawsons that are fucking everywhere in Tokyo.
+It had the texture and flavour of soft drink but with 9% alcohol per can, made by Suntory and called ZERO or something.
+It came close and I got ripped real fast, so mission accomplished I guess.

 ![crabjuice](/assets/images/pivotinglab/2092B4A7-3CD3-4DDA-A7FE-DB5C09D02404.jpeg)